 Who am I?

 Hi, I'm Red.
-I'm a data scientist at Nielsen in New York City.
+I'm a machine learning engineer in New York City.

-I'm passionate about artificial intelligence and data science, which are not only improving our daily lives and transforming businesses, but I believe are also poised to usher in the next industrial revolution and address the biggest challenges facing humanity.
-Having always strived to use data and technology to maximize the impact of my work, I recently completed the transition from a life scientist to a data scientist.
-This blog serves to chronicle my journey and the road ahead—sharing what I've learned, my experiences, and a few side projects I'm working on.
+Having always striven to use data and technology to maximize the impact of my work, I transitioned from a life scientist to a data scientist, and later fell in love with the world of engineering.
+This blog serves to chronicle my journey and the road ahead—sharing what I've learned, my experiences, and maybe a few side projects I'm working on.

 What have I done?